 While compliance is an essential requirement for all organisations, many can benefit by going even further than their legal duties.
 Offering better terms such as more annual leave and offering office perks can show that the organisation cares about the wellbeing of its staff and helps it to attract and retain the best talent.

 There can also be business benefits.
-An organisation that offers a flexible working system that allows part time working is good for employees, but can also suit the needs of the organisation by making it easier for them to deploy higher levels of resources at times of peak demand.
+An organisation that offers a flexible working system that allows part-time working is good for employees, but can also suit the needs of the organisation by making it easier for them to deploy higher levels of resources at times of peak demand.

-In the UK there is currently a lot of focus on the new gender pay regulations, with most focus being on what is required to comply with these new responsibilities.
-For many HR departments this will require liaising with payroll to calculate what their gender pay gap is, publishing the figures on the organisation’s website and submitting evidence of compliance annually to the government.
-This will meet their compliance requirements, however an organisation should be willing to go further than their compliance requirements.
+In the UK there is currently a lot of focus on the new gender pay regulations, with the most focus being on what is required to comply with these new responsibilities.
+For many HR departments, this will require liaising with payroll to calculate what their gender pay gap is, publishing the figures on the organisation’s website and submitting evidence of compliance annually to the government.
+This will meet their compliance requirements, however, an organisation should be willing to go further than their compliance requirements.
 Where a gender pay gap exists, HR should look to understand why this is and consider what actions may fairly reduce this.
 Again, being seen to be an organisation that has gone beyond simply complying with their obligations and actively taken steps to reduce their gender pay gap can be an excellent marketing tool to attract people to the organisation.